-If a user contacts support via Google's Business Messages channel, their data cannot be stored in the People module since the identifier used to communicate has a short validity period.
+If a user contacts support via Google’s Business Messages channel, their data will be stored in the People module so the agents can manage their profiles.

 According to the Google business model, agents cannot start a conversation over Google's Business Messages.
 Customers (end users) need to initiate the conversation.

 To enable this channel in Conversations, refer to Google's Business Messages on our Documentation Hub.

 Use Messenger by Facebook in Conversations to communicate with your customers.
 You can use Messenger via templates, same as WhatsApp so the process is fairly similar for both channels.

 Note that you need to submit your Facebook page and Messenger channel to Facebook for review.
 Please check the Messenger App Submission section and Getting Started in case you need help.

 Messenger has introduced message tags that are used in mobile-terminated (MT) initiated scenarios.
 This means that it's possible to send a message to a customer even 24 hours after receiving the last message.

 To send a message, you need to select one of the three message tags predefined by Messenger.
 The message content is free-form, meaning it is not predefined by any template.

 Once a message has been sent, the tag that was used will be visible under the actual message inside the agent's desktop window.

 When you select WhatsApp as your channel of communication, the system automatically detects if this is the first contact or more than 24 hours have elapsed from the last customer interaction.
 In this case, you are shown an alert within the message reply box: